DarkSystemGit/Atto-24/docs/gfx.md

 - **gfx.setPalette**

   - Description: Sets the color palette used by the graphics system.
 The palette is an array of colors that will be used to render the graphics.
+The maximum amount of colors that can be use in a palette is 256.
   - Parameters:
     - `int addr` - The address of the palette data in memory.